ForestAdmin/documentation/reference-guide/models/relationships/create-a-smart-relationship/README.md

 Then, you should handle pagination in order to avoid performance issue.
 The API call has a querystring available which gives you all the necessary parameters you need to enable pagination.

 Finally, you don’t have to serialize the data yourself.
-The Forest Liana already knows how to serialize your collection (`Customer` in this example).
+The Forest Admin agent already knows how to serialize your collection (`Customer` in this example).
 You can access to the serializer through the `serialize_models()` function.

 ```ruby
 Rails.application.routes.draw do